Accelerating Asynchronous Federated Learning Convergence via Opportunistic Mobile Relaying: FedMobile

 \underline{REPLACE} (by receiver): After receiving $x^{\psi_j(t)}$ from client $j$, client $i$ replaces its local model with $x^{\psi_i(t)}$, i.e., $x^t_i := x^{\psi_j(t)}$, and resumes the local training steps.

-\textit{Remark}: (1) Client $i$ also replaces its global model copy with $x^{\psi_j(t)}$ since it is a fresher version by our design.
+\textbf{Remark}: Client $i$ also replaces its global model copy with $x^{\psi_j(t)}$ since it is a fresher version by our design.
 Thus, $\psi_i(t)$ is updated to $\psi_j(t)$.

-(2) An alternative to the current downloading scheme is that relay client $j$ simply sends its current local model $x^t_{j}$ to client $i$, who then replaces its current local model $x^t_i$ with $x^t_j$, i.e., $x^t_i := x^t_j$.
-In this way, the clients do not have to keep a copy of the most recent global model, thereby reducing the storage requirement.
+\textbf{Remark}: An alternative to the current downloading scheme is that relay client $j$ simply sends its current local model $x^t_{j}$ to client $i$, who then replaces its current local model $x^t_i$ with $x^t_j$, i.e., $x^t_i:= x^t_j$.
+In this way, the clients do not have to keep a copy of the most recent global model, thereby reducing the stored data.
 The convergence analysis is not affected by this change and the same convergence bound can be proved (see the proof of Theorem \ref{thm:convergence}).

+\textbf{Download Relay Protocol.} In the download relay scenario, the receiver (client \(i\)) similarly sends a `Beacon' message to a potential download relay (client \(j\)).
+Upon client \(j\)'s agreement, indicated by a `Willingness' message containing its last server meeting time (\(\tau^\text{last}_j\)), client \(i\) compares this with its own last meeting time (\(\tau^\text{last}_i\)).
+If client \(j\) is selected as the relay, client \(i\) sends a `Confirmation' message, prompting client \(j\) to transmit its stored global model version \(x^{\psi_j(t)}\) to client \(i\), who then acknowledges receipt.
+If client \(j\) is not chosen, client \(i\) directly sends an `Acknowledgement' message to conclude.
+This protocol is illustrated in Fig \ref{fig:download}.